 It’s important to realise that even if your dog isn’t showing any of these signs, he could still be hurting.
 Look for these changes in his behaviour that might indicate that pain is affecting his quality of life:

 Loss of appetite.
 Even mild pain can upset one’s appetite.
 It happens to us humans; it can occur in your dog as well.
 If your dog starts turning his nose up at his dinner bowl when he once would have eaten anything you put in it, look for a reason for his disinterest in food.
+Sometimes the solution can be as simple as to elevate their food bowl with a dog bowl stand.

 Lack of interest in favourite activities.
 You may notice that your dog doesn’t want to chase his ball down the back yard, or wrestle with his canine playmate.
 No matter how much he enjoys these activities, pain will take a lot of the pleasure out of them.